brhutchins/wayther/README.md

 - [ ] Add a Fahrenheit option
 - [ ] Add more information in the tooltip
   - There's a lot more to get out of the API, and making use of that was pretty much the whole point
+- [ ] Use `geoclue2` to get location automatically

 ## Haskell
-Couldn't this have been written much more easily in Python?
+Couldn't this have been written much more easily in, say, Python?
 Uh huh.
 With the right API, `jq` would have probably been able to do the job.
 But everyone needs – everyone ✨*deserves*✨ – a monadic, type-safe weather bar module.